Guide for Authors

 Retraction

-Based on the COPE guidelines, Addiction and Health will consider retracting a publication if:
+Based on the COPE guidelines, Addiction & Health will consider retracting a publication if:

 • It has clear evidence that the findings are unreliable, either as a result of misconduct (e.g. data fabrication) or honest error (e.g. miscalculation or experimental error).